What are the major tissues of the nervous system?

 For its structure, axons are long and thread-like.
 In contrast, dendrites are short branched extensions of your nerve cells.
 A nerve cell has only one axon but many dendrites.
 Axons arise from an axon hillock.
 It is also knowns as a conical projection, and dendrites arise direct from your nerve cell.
 Axons are very long and branched at their ends, while dendrites are very short and branched all along.
 Axons can either be myelinated or non-myelinated, while dendrites are non-myelinated.

 Axons are from the efferent component of your nerve impulse.
 In comparison, dendrites are from the afferent part of your nerve impulse.
-For axons, the tips of the terminal branches are extensive in the form to form synaptic knobs.
+For axons, the tips of the terminal branches are extensive in the form of synaptic knobs.
 At the same time, no synaptic knobs are present at the ends of the components of your dendrites.
 Synaptic knobs for your axon contain vesicles.
 These vesicles have neurotransmitters, while dendrites do not have vesicles that contain neurotransmitters.

 What is a Schwann cell?